becwheatley/Predator-prey-ABM/README.md

 # Predator-prey-ABM

 This repository contains the model code, simulation data, and R analysis files for the agent-based model presented in the paper:
 Wheatley, R., Pavlic, T.P., Levy, O. & Wilson, R.S.
-Habitat features and performance interact to determine the outcomes of terrestrial predator–prey pursuits. _Journal of Animal Ecology_, accepted.
+(2020).
+Habitat features and performance interact to determine the outcomes of terrestrial predator–prey pursuits. _Journal of Animal Ecology_, Early View.
+DOI: https://doi.org/10.1111/1365-2656.13353

 Below is a description of the contents of each folder.